Home

 Specificity

-A letter of reference that speaks about specific accomplishments that were above and beyond the call are valuable.
+A reference letter that speaks about specific accomplishments that were above and beyond the call are valuable.
 Also if the letter mentions specific awards or achievements that is valuable.
 Additionally specific tasks that are called out for merit are helpful but the key is specificity.

 Sometimes a candidate does not like to brag about themselves.
 In such cases, a letter of recommendation with facts and figures about how much things were improved or how much money was saved by the candidate are helpful in evaluating a candidate.